-A stunning and famous equestrian event, the Sartiglia (the official website is sartiglia.info/en), which is held in February each year (next one is to take place from 11 to 13 February 2018) and is said to have its roots in the duty to provide an army of horsemen more than 500 years ago by the local authority in the days when the Spanish had a foothold on the island, is a magnificent spectacle that has no equal each year.
+A stunning and famous equestrian event, the Sartiglia (the official website is sartiglia.info/en), which is held in March (next one is to take place from 3 to 5 March 2019) and is said to have its roots in the duty to provide an army of horsemen more than 500 years ago by the local authority in the days when the Spanish had a foothold on the island, is a magnificent spectacle that has no equal each year.

 As a result, visitors book their holiday to Oristano to coincide with this must-see event, and it really is worth the effort.

 A carnival of colour, sound and revelry surrounds the Sartiglia, which forms the main event to the excitement and enjoyment that Oristano is home to for this wonderful week of festivities, and locals and visitors alike become involved in what can only be described as an unforgettable event.